wix/wix-cms-nextjs-template/README.md

 ## Part I: Get started

-To integrate the Wix Content Manager business solution with the template, first create a project on Wix:
+To integrate the Wix Content Manager business solution with the template, first create and set up a project on Wix:

 ### Step 1: Create a project on Wix

 Create a [new Wix Headless project](https://www.wix.com/intro/headless).
-For instructions on creating a Wix project, see [Create a Wix Headless Project](https://dev.wix.com/api/sdk/sdk-setup:-wix-headless/create-a-project) in the documentation.
+For instructions on creating a Wix project, see [Create a Wix Headless Project](https://dev.wix.com/api/sdk/sdk-setup:-wix-headless/create-a-project).

-When prompted to add functionalities to your new project, you don't need to select any business solutions, since every Wix Headless project includes CMS:
+When prompted to add functionalities to your new project, you don't need to select any business solutions, since every Wix Headless project includes CMS support:

 ![Apps Menu - select Bookings and Pricing Plans](docs/media/project-business-solutions.png)